uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 This is where the main launch file is held: [`art.launch.py`](../../workspace/src/common/launch/art_launch/launch/art.launch.py).
 The only purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.).
 This will allow all orchestrators to know which specific packages to launch, and which to ignore.
 Following this, ther remainder of the general setup is left to the `art_shared_launch`.

-> [!NOTE]
-> Vehicle-specific launch fies should be named following the above naming convention (`art_<name>_launch`), and should be structured in a similar way to `art_launch`.
-This means they should only define launch arguments, leaving the process of actually launching modules to the `art_shared_launch`.

 ## `art_shared_launch/`

-This is where the actual modules get launched from. the `art_shared_launch` acomplishes a few things, which will be common across all vehicles.
+This is where common conigurations are made.
+The `art_shared_launch` accomplishes a few things, which will be common across all vehicles.

 1. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
 2. It will include all other orchestration launch files.